matthewgream/libiotdata/README.md

 ample room for the RTOS stack, radio driver, and application logic.

-To reduce stack usage on memory-constrained targets, allocate `iotdata_dump_t` or `iotdata_decoded_t` as a static or global rather than calling the convenience wrappers which declare them locally.
+To reduce stack usage on memory-constrained targets, allocate `iotdata_dump_t` or `iotdata_decoder_t` as a static or global rather than calling the convenience wrappers which declare them locally.

 ### 13.5.
 Variant Table Extension